Menya Ippondo in Makati: Home of the Famous Jiro-kei Ramen and Tantanmen

 Tonkotsu Ramen / IMAGE from Menya Ippondo

-If you’re a fan of chicken, another ramen bowl to try is its Yonaki Ramen made with the fowl-based broth and all the good stuff.
-You may also splash of shoyu for more umami and a dash of togarashi for a subtle fiery kick, if you’d like.
+If you’re a fan of chicken, another ramen bowl to try is Menya Ippondo’s Yonaki Ramen.
+You may also add a splash of shoyu (soy sauce) for more umami and a dash of togarashi (chili peppers) for a subtle fiery kick, if you’d like.

 Yonaki Ramen / IMAGE from Menya Ippondo

-For spicy food lovers, sample the ever-flavorful Tantanmen, which has a nutty, slighty spicy soup flavored with sesame seeds and generous dollops of chili oil, topped with ground pork, scalions, and bokchoy.
+For spicy food lovers, sample the ever-flavorful Special Tantanmen, which has a nutty, slighty spicy soup flavored with sesame seeds and generous dollops of chili oil, topped with ground pork, scalions, and bokchoy.
+With its kick of spice and rich broth, a lot of customers say it is the best Tantanmen in Manila!

 Tantanmen / IMAGE from Philippine Primer